wwivbbs/wwiv/bbs/readme.txt

           we will have classes for messagebase manipulation available from outside of WWIV.
 Rushfan - Some more const-correctness in the transfer code to make life easier in other places Rushfan - Removed almost all usages of status
+Rushfan - fsh_open was moved into WTextFile (WTextFile::OpenImpl).
+Rushfan - last usages of fsh_XXXX is migrated to WTextFile

 ==============================================================================